rsheeter/rsheeter.github.io/font101/index.md

 a software engineer who wants to Do Things to fonts.
 Primarily aimed at people working on Google Fonts.

+1. [Basic Typography Knowledge](https://fonts.google.com/knowledge), context for all the technology that follows.
+The [glossary](https://fonts.google.com/knowledge/glossary) is good.
 1. [Basic Work Environment](#basic-work-environment)
 1. [FontTools](#fonttools), a library for inspection and manipulation of OpenType fonts
     1. [TTX](#ttx), a commandline tool to convert fonts to/from xml